rmosolgo/rmosolgo.github.io/_posts/2025-03-17-building-for-perfetto.markdown

 ## Why Perfetto?

 I knew I wanted something _visual_.
 In my own experience, a good graphic can make patterns very easy to spot.
-At first, I check out Chrome's trace viewer.
+At first, I checked out Chrome's trace viewer.
 But it immediately had a notice: "Try the new Perfetto UI!"
 So, I followed that link and discovered Perfetto.

 At a glance, I was intrigued.
 There was documentation for [generating traces](https://perfetto.dev/docs/reference/synthetic-track-event) which included:

-- "Multi-track" traces for asynchronous or concurrent processes - perfect for Dataloader flows
+- "Multi-track" traces for asynchronous or concurrent processes - perfect for Dataloader.
-- "Flows" for connecting different events and segment.
+- "Flows" for connecting different events and segments with arrows.
 These would be good for connecting fields to the Dataloader sources they call.
 - "Counters" for tracking arbitrary metrics during runtime.
 I used these for rendering high-level values during query execution.

-Beyond this, the API for [linking to Perfetto UI](https://perfetto.dev/docs/visualization/deep-linking-to-perfetto-ui) seemed doable, though not easy.
+Beyond this, the API for [opening traces in the Perfetto web UI](https://perfetto.dev/docs/visualization/deep-linking-to-perfetto-ui) seemed doable, though not easy.

 ## Prior Art